mesosphere/dcos-docs-site/pages/1.13/administering-clusters/deploying-a-local-dcos-universe/index.md

     ```

-1. Use the following command to add a reference to the local Universes that you added to each master.
+1. Use the following command to add a reference to the local {{ model.packageRepo }}s that you added to each master.

     ```bash
-    dcos package repo add local-universe http://master.mesos:8082/repo
+    dcos package repo add local-{{ model.packageRepo }} http://master.mesos:8082/repo
     ```

 1. [SSH into one of your agent nodes.](/1.13/administering-clusters/sshcluster/)